SamB032/squishRS/README.md

 - Chunk-based deduplication logic
 - Archives include a manifest mapping files to their chunks for accurate reconstruction
 - Simple `.squish` archive format optimized for speed, space-saving, and portability
+- Parallelized file and directory traversal for fast performance on large datasets using `Rayon`

 ## 🙌 Contributions